Basics Track

 It's easy to sample each of these views by using the links above, or more selectively, using links in the BasicsExplorer panel on the left (if you don't see it, click on Toggle Ctrl Panel button at bottom left).

-• Basics pull core ideas out of the complexity of large software systems
+• Basics reveal the core ideas inside complex software systems

 The code above on the right illustrates a C++ hello world program implemented using only the Windows API, .e.g., no C or C++ runtime libraries.